EMA, The European Master’s Programme in Human Rights and Democratisation

-Dr. Chiara Altafin is the EMA Fellow specialising in International Law.
-In this role, she liaises with EMA professors and students, and teaches the International Law Rolling Seminar.
-She also lectures on topics related to human rights, International and European law, and conducts academic skills and thesis proposal workshops as well as skill-building seminars.
+Dr. Chiara Altafin is Senior Researcher at the Global Campus of Human Rights and EMA Fellow specialising in International Law.
+She liaises with EMA professors and students, and teaches the International Law Rolling Seminar.
+She also lectures on topics related to human rights, international law and European law, and conducts academic skills and thesis proposal workshops as well as skill-building seminars.

-Chiara holds a Ph.D in International Law from the European University Institute (EUI) in Florence, an LL.M in Comparative, European and International Law from the EUI, a Master in Rule of Law, Democracy and Human Rights from LUISS University, and an LL.M cum laude from Roma Tre Law Faculty.
+Chiara holds a Ph.D in International Law from the European University Institute (EUI) in Florence, an LL.M in Comparative, European and International Law from the EUI, and a Master’s in Rule of Law, Democracy and Human Rights from LUISS University.
+She graduated cum laude at the Law Faculty of Roma Tre University.
 She was a visiting research scholar at the Center for International and Comparative Law of the University of Michigan Law School in Ann Arbor.
 Her doctoral dissertation examined the role, function and adequacy of public international law to deal with civilians’ access to, enjoyment and progressive realization of economic, social and cultural rights as controversially affected during and in the aftermath of contemporary scenarios of armed conflict and contexts of occupied territories.
-Particular attention was devoted to the normative responses advanced under international humanitarian law, in tandem with the functional development of other applicable international legal regimes, such as international criminal law and international human rights law..
+Particular attention was devoted to the normative responses advanced under international humanitarian law, in tandem with the functional development of other applicable international legal regimes such as international criminal law and international human rights law.

-Over the last ten years Chiara has worked as research and teaching assistant to the chairs of International Law, International Criminal Law, Human Rights and International Protection, International Organization and Human Rights, International Protection of Cultural Heritage, at the Departments of Law and of Political Science of LUISS University in Rome.
+Over the last eleven years Chiara has worked as lecturer, research and teaching assistant in International Organization and Human Rights, Human Rights and International Protection, International Law, International Protection of Cultural Heritage, and International Criminal Law, at the Department of Political Science and the Department of Law of LUISS University.
 She was a member of the LUISS Research Team on the 7FP PRIV-WAR Project on “Regulating privatisation of ‘war’: the role of the EU in assuring the compliance with international humanitarian law and human rights” (2008-2011).
-Chiara has conducted research and editorial activities for the Istituto Affari Internazionali (IAI) in Rome, in particular concerning contemporary piracy, the conflict of Nagorno-Karabakh, coercive diplomacy and sanctions in international law.
+Chiara has conducted research and editorial activities for Istituto Affari Internazionali (IAI) in Rome, in particular concerning contemporary piracy, the conflict of Nagorno-Karabakh, coercive diplomacy and sanctions in international law.
 Before becoming a qualified lawyer before the Italian Bar Association, she worked as a trainee lawyer at Avvocatura Generale dello Stato in Rome (2005-2007).

 Dr. Wiebke Lamer is the EMA Fellow specialising in International Relations.
 In this role, she liaises with EMA students and professors, and teaches the International Relations Rolling Seminar.
 She also lectures on the topic of media and democracy and conducts academic skills and thesis proposal workshops.